-- Try to handle your own body fluids when you can.
-Wash your hands with soap and water after touching body fluids or soiled items. - Don't let pregnant women, children or pets touch body fluids or items that may contain these fluids. - Family and caregivers should wear 2 pairs of gloves when cleaning up your body fluids or items that hold your body fluids such as soiled laundry or a basin for vomit.
-Don't use gloves with holes or tears.
+Try to handle your own body fluids when you can.
+You and your caregivers should wear nitrile gloves when cleaning up body fluids or items that hold body fluids such as soiled laundry or a basin for vomit.

-• Turn gloves inside out when taking them off - try not to touch the outside of the gloves.
+- Don't let pregnant women or children touch body fluids or items that may contain these fluids. - Wash hands with soap and water after wearing gloves or touching body fluids or soiled items.
+Don't use gloves with holes or tears. - Turn gloves inside out when taking them off try not to touch the outside of the gloves.
 Place used gloves in a sealed bag and throw away after one use.
 Wash hands with soap and water after gloves are off.